meteatamel/wasm-basics/samples/hello-wagi/README.md

 WebAssembly Gateway Interface ([WAGI](https://github.com/deislabs/wagi)) allows you to run WebAssembly WASI binaries as HTTP handlers.
 Write a command line application that prints a few headers, and compile it to `wasm32-wasi`.
-Add an entry to the `modules.toml` matching URL to Wasm module.
+Add an entry to a `modules.toml` file matching URL to Wasm module.
 That's it.
 You can use any programming language that can compile to `wasm32-wasi`.

 Headers are placed in environment variables.
 Query parameters, when present, are